awsdocs/aws-glue-developer-guide/doc_source/set-up-encryption.md

    }
    ```

-1. Any ETL job or crawler that writes encrypted Amazon CloudWatch Logs requires the following permissions in the key policy:
+1. Any ETL job or crawler that writes encrypted Amazon CloudWatch Logs requires the following permissions in the key policy \(not IAM policy\):

    ```
    {